cjratcliff/ml-compiled/docs/layers.rst

 Can be represented by a fully-connected layer in theory.
 Such a layer would be mostly zeros as the effects are local.
 This is especially true if the layer is replicating multiple filters.

+'''''''''''''''''''''''''''''
+Separable convolution/filter
+'''''''''''''''''''''''''''''
+A filter or kernel is separable if it (a matrix) can be expressed as the product of a row vector and a column vector.
+This decomposition can reduce the computational cost of the convolution.
+Examples include the Sobel edge detection and Gaussian blur filters.

 Inception layer
 --------------------